Last Quarter on

 Moon before ascending node

-13 days after descending node on 7 September 2038 at 20:51 in ♑ Capricorn.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 22 September 2038 at 07:26 in ♋ Cancer.
+13 days after descending node on 7 September 2038 at 20:51 in ♑ Capricorn the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 22 September 2038 at 07:26 in ♋ Cancer.

 Moon before northern standstill

-13 days since the previous standstill on 8 September 2038 at 03:20 in ♑ Capricorn when the Moon has reached South declination of ∠-23.232°, the lunar orbit is extending northward over the next day to face maximum declination of ∠23.372° at the point of next northern standstill on 22 September 2038 at 17:24 in ♋ Cancer.
+13 days since the last southern standstill on 8 September 2038 at 03:20 in ♑ Capricorn when the Moon has reached South declination of ∠-23.232° the lunar orbit is extending northward over the next day to face maximum declination of ∠23.372° at the point of next northern standstill on 22 September 2038 at 17:24 in ♋ Cancer.

 Syzygy in 7 days